 What an immeasurable gift music is!
 Music moves us, enlightens us, makes us dance, makes us cry.
 Music from our own time is especially significant, because it expresses our own concerns, our own discoveries, our own emotional responses to the world around us.

 Pax Christi Chorale’s 2013-14 season is unique in that every piece on our programme was composed in the 21st or 20th centuries.

-Our first concert highlights fresh expression of traditional faith in our Great Canadian Hymn Competition.
-On October 6th you’ll hear the most successful entries to the contest.
+Our first concert highlighted fresh expressions of traditional faith in our Great Canadian Hymn Competition.
+On October 6th we presented the most successful entries to the contest.

-At Christmastime we’ll perform two beautiful works: Finzi’s In Terra Pax, and Willan’s Mystery of Bethlehem.
+At Christmastime we performed two beautiful works: Finzi’s In Terra Pax, and Willan’s Mystery of Bethlehem.
 Both are thoughtful meditations on the birth of Christ with masterful orchestration and choral writing.

 All the best,